wesselb/wesselb.github.io/_posts/2020-11-07-julia-learning-circle-meeting-1.md

 This shows the whole call stack.
 You can interactively navigate the stack with `ascend(trees[1].backedges[end])`, which uses [Cthulhu.jl](https://github.com/JuliaDebug/Cthulhu.jl).

-Let's perform some timings to see whether we can detect the delays due to method invalidations.
+Let's perform some timings to see whether we can detect delays due to method invalidations.
 Start up a fresh Julia REPL.

 {: title="Invalidation" }